-The Command Line Interface (CLI) provides an alternative to HTTPS access.
+The Command Line Interface (CLI) provides an alternative to GUI management (HTTP or HTTPS access).
 CLI allows you to work in a text regime interface using a SSH (PuTTY) or telnet client.
 For a more detailed description of functions and parameters managed through CLI please consult relevant sections of Chapter 5, Configuration.

 Use the telnet client to connect to the unit with service IP address 192.168.169.169.
 Type this in the command prompt:

 Then use the username and password from the menu

 Services > Telnet is checked in HTTPS access.

 Connection using putty client.
 Type this into the Host Name (or IP address) field:

 Service access > Services > SSH on in HTTPS access.

 If you own the private key part, then you do not need a password.
 In PuTTY, continue by